KamilKhairullin/ControlTheoryBS18/README.md

-This repository contains materials regarding homework #1 in Control Theory at Innopolis University.
+This repository contains materials regarding to homework #1 in Control Theory at Innopolis University.
 BS18-02, 2020.
 Kamil Hayrullin.

 Variant "o"